jd-apprentice/dotfiles/README.md

 ## 📚 I want to use your script myself, can I use it?

+- To execute everything just type `make` or `make <script>` to execute a specific script
 - Yes you can! but there are a lot of personal stuff that i use in my daily basis so is up to you to modify that or use my personal config, I suggest if you want to use my configuration that at least you don't execute the post-install script, you can comment that from the `run.sh` script.

-- For more information and to understand what does each file in order to modify them, check the [INSTALL](./INSTALL.md) file
+- For more information and to understand what does each file in order to modify them, check the [INSTALL](./INSTALL.md) file [outdated]

 ## 🔗 Links

 - [video-wallpaper](https://github.com/ghostlexly/gpu-video-wallpaper)
 - [neofetch-themes](https://github.com/Chick2D/neofetch-themes)